hsaagal78/Dashboard_Weather_Challenge/README.md

 ## How to Use the Application

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine, https://github.com/hsaagal78/Dashboard_Weather_challenge
 2. Open the `index.html` file in your web browser.
 3. On the main page, enter the name of a city in the input field and click the "Get Forecast" button.
 4. The current weather forecast for the entered city will be displayed, along with the forecast for the next five days.